 This amendment adds a new clause (2) to Section 5(a)(i) (Failure to Pay or Deliver) of the Master Agreement.
-This amendment also adds to what becomes clause (1) of Section 5(a)(i) the introductory phrase "in the case of any such payment" and changes "third Local Business Day" to "first Local Business Day".
+This amendment also adds to what becomes clause (1) of Section 5(a)(i) the introductory phrase “in the case of any such payment” and changes “third Local Business Day” to “first Local Business Day”.

 The addition of a new clause (2) and a new introductory phrase to clause (1) has the effect of distinguishing between failures to pay and failures to deliver.
-A failure to pay now becomes an Event of Default one Local Business Day after notice of such failure is given to the relevant party.
+A failure to pay now becomes an Event of Default one Local Delivery Day after notice of such failure is given to the relevant party.
 Many market participants found three Local Business Days after notice to be too long a period during times of market stress in 1998.

 At the same time, failures to deliver items such as securities or commodities were found to require more flexibility.
 For example, problems in a local settlement system can cause a failure to deliver without fault on the part of the party required to make a delivery under a Master Agreement.
-Consequently, a failure to deliver becomes an Event of Default on the first Local Business Day after notice of failure to deliver is given on which delivery could be accomplished in accordance with customary market practice.
+Consequently, a failure to deliver becomes an Event of Default on the first Local Delivery Day after notice of failure to deliver is given on a day on which customary settlement systems in regard to the obligation are open and on which delivery is capable of being accomplished in accordance with customary market practice.
 “Customary market practice” is intended to refer to generally recognized practice in regard to the delivery of securities in a particular jurisdiction.
+Problems in a local settlement system on a given day would, depending upon the specific circumstances, result in such a day not being a Local Delivery Day as either the settlement system would not be found to be open or the delivery would not be capable of being accomplished due to such problems.
 Parties to a Master Agreement should be commercially reasonable in judging what is the relevant customary market practice.

 Annex 3 and Annex 7